byoda/byoda-python/README.md

         - Pick a random string (ie. 'mybyoda') and the name of the storage accounts must then be that string appended with '-private' and '-public', (ie.: 'mybyoda-private' and 'mybyoda-public').
         - Disable public access to the '-private' bucket or storage-account.
 If the cloud has the option available, specify uniform access for all objects.
         - Use 'managed-identity'-based access to grant the VM full access to the buckets/storage-accounts.
-    - The HTTPS port and TCP port 444 for the public IP must be accessible from the Internet and the SSH port must be reachable from your home IP address (or any other IP address you trust).
+    - The HTTPS port for the public IP must be accessible from the Internet and the SSH port must be reachable from your home IP address (or any other IP address you trust).
     - Running the VM, its public IP address and the storage may incur costs, unless you manage to stay within the limits of the free services offered by:
         - [AWS](https://aws.amazon.com/free), consider using the t2.micro SKU for the VM.
         - [Azure](https://azure.microsoft.com/en-us/free/), consider using the B1s SKU for the VM.
         - [GCP](https://cloud.google.com/free/), consider using the e2-micro SKU for the VM.
 2. Install the pod as a docker container in a server in your home.
-    - Ports 443 and 444 on your server must be available for the pod to use
+    - Ports 443 on your server must be available for the pod to use
-    - Ports 443 and 444 must be accessible from the Internet.
+    - Ports 443 must be accessible from the Internet.
     - Carefully consider the security implementations on enabling port forwarding on your broadband router and whether this is the right setup for you.

 To launch the pod: